SyncfusionExamples/how-to-add-custom-axis-label-in-Blazor-chart/README.md

 # How-to-add-custom-axis-label-in-Blazor-chart

+This article explains how to add custom axis label in Blazor chart.

+**Axis label Customization using OnAxislabelRenderEvent**

 Axis label in [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) has been generated based on the provided data points.
 The charts support you to change the entire text with your desired text.